-The Power of a Meaningful Thank You by Kerry Spina
+The Power of a Meaningful Thank You

 Encouraging your child to say thank you and to feel gratitude is a process.
 Nurturing gratitude comes with practice, modelling, acknowledging and experiencing.
 Regardless of whether or not children appear thankful, they can learn to express their gratitude in meaningful ways.
 So how do we do it?
 How can we help our child to feel grateful when they are given something, or feel thankful for small everyday happenings – like food and clothing?

 A simple and effective way to encourage gratitude within your family is with a ‘Meaningful Thank-you’.
 Giving meaningful thank-yous, brings greater self-awareness and strengthens relationships with others through appreciation, kindness and respect.
 There are many ways to give a meaningful thank you, with letters, cards, and a hug, a pat on the back, thumbs up, phone calls and gifts.
 The most simple and cost effective way is with words by verbally expressing in a meaningful way what you are thankful for.